IRS SFR (Substitute For Return) Explained by a CPA

 Approximately 10 months after a taxpayer’s tax return is due — including the extended due date if the taxpayer filed for an extension — the IRS starts sending notices to the taxpayer’s last-known address letting them know that they should file their tax return.

-And if the taxpayer does not heed those notices and does not file their required tax return, the IRS may eventually file an SFR for them.
+And if the taxpayer does not heed those notices and does not file their required tax return, the IRS may eventually file an SFR for them for the tax year in question.

-The IRS files SFRs based on income information reported to it by third parties on informational returns such as W-2s, 1099s, and K-1s.
+The IRS process is largely automated; the ASFR Program files SFRs based on income information reported to it by third parties on informational returns such as W-2s, 1099s, and K-1s.

 And although the IRS uses this third-party income information to prepare SFRs, it does not use third-party deduction information such as mortgage interest reported on Form 1098.